livia23k/livia23k.github.io/_posts/tech/2023-12-2-18749-conceptreview.md

 Failure are always not independent.

+### Fault Types

+a.
+Fail-silent Fault (Fail-stop Fault)

+- The fault occurs in a single machine or component within the distributed system.

+- The faulty machine stops working and does not produce any outputs, erroneous or otherwise.

+- The fault does not cause other machines in the system to fail or behave incorrectly.

+b.
+Latent Fault

+will not manifest into an error

+### Consensus

+Agreement reached by a set of processes, objects or processors about the state of the system.

+### FLP (Fischer-Lynch-Patterson) Theorem

+Consensus is impossible in the face of a fault.

+### Classical Impossibility Theorem

+It is impossible to detect if a server is slow or whether it has failed.

+Applies only to distributed asynchronous systems.

+### Heartbeat

+A pinging-style mechanism by which a process, processor or an object is detected to be alive and functional.

+### Idempotent operation

+When doing an operation (e.g., processing an incoming request) repeatedly does not change the state of a replica.

+### Independent-failures assumption

+The assumption under which replication works, i.e., that replicas fail independently of each other.

+### Boardcast & Multicast

+Boardcast: send same message at the same time to all machines in the same network

+Multicast: send same message at the same time to designated machines in the same network

+### Quiescence

+A condition where a replica pauses, stops updating its state, stops processing any incoming application requests, and instead is involved in checkpointing.

-### 2.2 Synchronous and Asynchronous System
+### Synchronous and Asynchronous System

-> Synchronous system using the same clock, which provide ordering ways, synchronization evaluation, faulty detection, and so on.
+> Synchronous system using the same clock, which provide ordering ways, synchronization evaluation, faulty detection, and so on. (fault detection using the global clock)
 >
 > Asynchronous system machines have their own clocks.
 They do their job at their own pace.
-Messages are not required to arrive or handled at the exactly same time but with a flexible time bound.
+Messages are not required to arrive or handled at the exactly same time but with a flexible time bound. (fault detection using heartbeats and timesouts)

+### Virtual synchrony

+Achieving logical “points” of consensus across different processors in an asynchronous distributed system, so that processors appear to see the same thing at the same “logical” time, despite the processors running on different clocks and working at different speeds with no global clock.

+### Strategies used after fault is healed

+BASE: Fulfillment operations, or compensating transactions.

+preference of AP in CAP theorem: Fulfillment operations, or compensating transactions.

+preference of CP in CAP theorem: Restart killed partitions.

+preference of CA in CAP theorem: None.
+It’s not partition-tolerant to begin with.

-### 2.3 How to achieve dependability?
+### How to achieve dependability?

 1. Fault prevention
 > Good design of system

+2. Fault detection
+> E.g. heartbeat

-2. Fault tolerance
+3. Fault tolerance
 > Error detection, recovery, logging, checkpointing

-3. Fault containment or removal
+4. Fault containment or removal
 > Corrective & preventive maintenance

-4. Fault diagnosis
+5. Fault diagnosis
 > Monitoring, root-cause analysis

-5. Fault forecasting
+6. Fault forecasting
 > Simulation, modeling, prediction from process metrics (data from models)
 >
 > Historical data, accelerated life testing, etc. (data from real systems)

-### 2.4 Shades of Consistency
+### Shades of Consistency

-#### 2.4.1 Strict consistency
+#### a.
+Strict consistency
 > State updates propagated instantaneously
 >
 > Unrealistic, impractical
 >
 > Not very scalable, blocking, quiescence, consensus, total order, no propagation delay, no latencies needed

-#### 2.4.2 Linearizable consistency
+#### b.
+Linearizable consistency
 > State updates appear to occur instantaneously at some point in time (using a global clock)
 >
 > Used for the formal verification of concurrent programs, real-time systems